 The entertainment cabinet houses a hidden power lifted 40" LED HDTV and sound bar.
 When the TV is not in use the cabinet can be used as additional counter space.
-When you want to watch TV press the TV lift switch located on the side of the entertainment cabinet at the entry door or on the Multiplex control panel on the wall behind the drivers seat next to the sofa.
+When you want to watch TV press the TV lift switch located on the side of the entertainment cabinet at the entry door or on the Multiplex control panels.
 Pressing the TV lift UP button will activate the TV lift bringing the TV up through the cabinet top.
 When your ready to lower the TV press the DOWN switch and the TV lift will lower into the cabinet closing the counter top lid automatically.